nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 .. rst-class:: v2-5-2 v2-5-1 v2-5-0 v2-4-3 v2-4-2 v2-4-1 v2-4-0

-OCX-178: Transport latency does not affect flush timeout Setting transport latency higher than 10 ms and higher restransmission time setting do not have an effect on the flush timeout setting.
+OCX-178: Transport latency does not affect flush timeout Setting transport latency higher than 10 ms and higher retransmission time setting do not have an effect on the flush timeout setting.
   The flush timeout is always 1.

 .. rst-class:: v2-5-2 v2-5-1 v2-5-0 v2-4-3 v2-4-2 v2-4-1 v2-4-0